ezoneproject-archive/forked.csharp.Syroot.KnownFolders/README.md

 The [test application code](https://gitlab.com/Syroot/KnownFolders/tree/master/src/Syroot.KnownFolders.Scratchpad) shows how to enumerate all known folders of a Windows system.

 Please note that the CodeProject article linked above shows a different API, I polished it for this NuGet package to be more object-oriented as it also provides more features.

-NOTE: If you have a signed application also install https://www.nuget.org/packages/strongnamer to prevent a runtime error "strongly-named assembly is required"

 ## Support